shishu94/Klipperotchy/tools/serial_moonraker_bridge/README.md

 - Raspberry Pi 4
 - BTT CB1
 - Makerbase Klipper integrated boards (tested on a QIDI X plus 3)
+- Creality K1, but some stuttering at high speed (still investigating why this is happening).
+CPU load is quite high.

 Crashed Klipper due to CPU overload:
 - Rapsberry Pi Zero 2w